how to power a raspberry pi the right way

 How to Power a Raspberry Pi: Pro Tips for Every Use

 A Raspberry Pi must be powered with a compatible power supply.
-All models run on 5.1V power, but Raspberry Pi 4 and 400 require 3A while other models can work fine on 2.5A.
-It’s not recommended to use a phone charger or USB cable to power a Raspberry Pi.
+All models run on 5.1 volts, but the Pi 5 needs 5A, the Pi 4 and Pi 400 require 3A, while other models work fine on 2.5A.
+It’s not recommended to use a standard phone charger or USB cable to power a Raspberry Pi.

-How do you power a Raspberry Pi?
+How Do You Power a Raspberry Pi?

 ModelVoltageRecommended Capacity